neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 Our ship now has a name (``$name``\ ), a number of coaches (``$coaches``\ ) and a speed (``$speed``\ ).
 In addition we built in a variable, containing the status of the engine (``$engineStatus``\ ).
-A real ship, of course, has much more properties, all important somehow – for our our abstraction these few will be sufficient though.
+A real ship, of course, has much more properties, all important somehow – for our abstraction these few will be sufficient though.
 We'll focus on why every property is marked with the key word ``public`` further down.